micro-nova/AmpliPiWallPanel/README.md

 		      retain: true
 ###### For more information about the purpose of values in the above configuration read the documentation [here](https://www.home-assistant.io/integrations/switch.mqtt/#full-configuration).

-If more than one wallpanels are present in the same room you may have to set the unique id's to something different.
+If more than one wallpanels are present in the same room you may have to set the ``unique_id``'s to something different.

 For the above changes to take effect you must restart Home Assistant, but you can continue with the final step while it reboots!

-### 3. Configure Your Wall Panel
+### 3. Configure Your Wallpanel
+Firstly, make sure your Wallpanel is updated to at least version 0.2.0.

 On your wallpanel navigate to MQTT settings. (gear icon->advanced->MQTT) and enter the your MQTT broker's ip address, a room name, and if necessary, a username and password for your broker.
 ###### Note: your wall panel will automatically set the room it's in to the name of the zone it's first attached to.